SlimHintz/movie-data-eda/README.md

 #### The Budget and Genre Will Determine Best Time of Release
 ![img](./images/month-roi-budget.png)

 Finally, we examined the effect of month/seasonality on the ROI of movies released.
-From this chart, there is little evidence
+From this chart, there is little evidence of an effect of month on ROI.

 #### Conclusions